Nyawira-Wachira/AppMe/README.md

 * To run the application, open the cloned file in terminal and run the following command:

         $ python3 wsgi.py

-* To run tests for the application run the following command:

-        $ python3 app/test.py

 ## Technologies Used
 Technologies used in the development of this project include: